North Shore Food Scraps Service

 The trial results and the feedback from the surveys and in-depth interviews were used to shape the service when it was rolled out to Papakura in March 2018.
 The data collected from the trial has helped to scope the region’s food scraps processing capacity requirements and how the kerbside collection service will work.
 Feedback from participants led to changes in the printed information provided to householders about the service.

 How many people/households are using the food scraps service on the North Shore?

-Up until now, approximately 1,560 households across the North Shore have participated in this trial.
+Approximately 1,560 households across the North Shore participated in this trial.
 The Gravitas survey showed that around 78% of surveyed households in the trial area indicated they were using the food scraps service.
 Almost 7 in 10 (69%) of respondents said they set out their bin every week for collection.
 Survey results indicated that the main reason people were not using the food scraps collection weekly was because they had lower levels of food waste and did not need to put out the bin every week or because they were using the service alongside home composting.